Wherever She Goes

-Wherever She Goes is a 1951 Australian feature film that tells the early part of the life story of pianist Eileen Joyce.
+Wherever She Goes is a 1951 British-Australian drama musical film that tells the early part of the life story of pianist Eileen Joyce.
 Directed by Michael Gordon, it stars Suzanne Parrett, Eileen Joyce, Nigel Lovell and Muriel Steinbeck.

 Synopsis

 Eileen Joyce is born on the Tasmanian coast and becomes fascinated with music after hearing a man named Daniel play a mouth organ.
 When her parents decide to move the family to the Kalgoorlie goldfields Eileen sees a piano and resolves to play it.
 Her father's mine fails and the family has to live in a tent.

 Eileen is given an old piano as a Christmas gift and soon becomes a child prodigy.
 She enters a local music carnival and wins.
 The story ends when she leaves Kalgoorlie to go to Perth, then flashes forward to a grown up Eileen playing in a concert.